edanalytics/earthmover_edfi_bundles/assessments/WIDA_ACCESS/README.md

 To run this bundle, please add your own source file(s):
 * <code>data/ACCESS_Results_File.csv</code>

-then run the following command, noting that the <code>ALTERNATE</code> parameter must be set to Y for Alternate results files and N for Summative files. <code>STUDENT_ID_NAME</code> will be "StateStudentID" or "District Student ID" depending on which field is used for <code>student_unique_id</code> in Ed-Fi:
+then run the following command, noting that the <code>ALTERNATE</code> parameter must be set to Y for Alternate results files and N for Summative/Standard files. <code>STUDENT_ID_NAME</code> will be "StateStudentID" or "District Student ID" depending on which field is used for <code>student_unique_id</code> in your ODS:
 ```bash
 earthmover run -c earthmover.yml -p '{
 "BUNDLE_DIR": ".",